ebouilhol/napari-DeepSpot/README.md

 `pip install typing-extensions --upgrade`

 When using "Enhance" on multiple images, Napari may freeze.
 Just wait until it comes to life again, the images will still be enhanced.
 This is due to Napari memory usage and will be fix one day.

+## Coming soon

+- [ ] Use different size of images
+- [ ] Renaming the enhanced layers
+- [ ] Possibility to load another model
+- [ ] Working with large volume of images
+- [ ] New model from DeepSpot for better enhancement

 ## Other Issues